jarobyte91/pytorch_beam_search/README.md

 # pytorch_beam_search
-A simple library that implements several decoding strategies for PyTorch models
+A simple library for decoding with PyTorch models

 This library implements beam search, greedy search and sampling in a fully vectorized way in PyTorch.
 This is specially useful for NLP tasks, but can also be used for anything that requires sequence generation from a sequence model.